-We offer clinical services to individuals, couples, and families in distress.
-We addition, we offer couple therapy intensives for those wanting to work in a more concentrated time frame.
+The Couple & Family Institute of New England (CFINE)’s Director, Nancy Knudsen, LMFT offers clinical services to individuals, couples, and families in distress.
+In addition, she offers couple therapy intensives for those wanting to work in a more concentrated time frame.

-We are both trained in Emotionally Focused Therapy (EFT) and use it as a road map for how we approach couples therapy.
-This means that first we will be exploring the cycle of conflict, or negative patterns that you get caught in so that you can learn new, more effective ways to make contact with one another.
-Then we will focus on strengthening the bond between you to enhance your connection and solidify a sense of safety in the relationship.
+Nancy Knudsen, LMFT is trained in Emotionally Focused Therapy (EFT) and uses it as a road map for how she approaches couples therapy.
+This means that first she explores the cycle of conflict, or negative patterns that you get caught in so that you can learn new, more effective ways to make contact with one another.
+Then she focuses on strengthening the bond between you to enhance your connection and solidify a sense of safety in the relationship.

 For those who like to prepare in advance, we suggest that couples read the book called Hold Me Tight by Dr. Sue Johnson as a companion to the treatment.